 The problem is NP-complete.
 It is easy to show that the problem is in NP by guessing a coloring and verify that it is correct.
 To show completeness, we reduce the general k-coloring problem to our problem.
-We assume that $k \geq 3$.
+We assume that $k \ge 3$ .
 Suppose we have a graph G. We reduce it to an Euler graph G' as follows: There must be an even number of vertices with odd degree.
 Divide the vertices of the pair.
 Each pair introduces a new vertex.
 Add two edges to this vertex, one from each old vertex that generated the new one.
 The graph G plus the new corners and edges represent the graph G'.
 It is easy to see that G' is an Euler graph.

 We now show that G is k-colourable $\Leftrightarrow G'$ is k-colourable.
 Suppose that f is a coloring of G, it means that each vertex x has a color f(x).
 We define a k-coloring f' of G' as follows: If x is a vertex of both G' and G then f'(x) = f(x).
-If x does not belong to G, there are two adjecent vertices g and g in G. We set then g to any available color other than g and g in g and g in g are in g and g in the implication in the other direction is trivial.
+If x does not belong to G, there are two adjecent vertices y and z in G. We set then f(x) to any available color other than f(y) and f(z).
+(It is possible to do so since $k \geq 3$ .)
+The implication in the other direction is trivial.